-However, in many cases they haven’t – the Covid-19 disease is caused by an enveloped virus, not bacteria.
+With many cleaning products marketed as highly antibacterial, you’d be forgiven for thinking they’ve been tested against viruses as well as bacteria.
+However, in many cases they haven’t – and the Covid-19 disease is caused by an enveloped virus, not bacteria.

-So what’s the difference between bacteria and viruses, does it really matter and how does it affect me and the way I should clean?
-We look at the best wipes for coronavirus and what sets them apart, and answer some of your most frequently asked questions.
+So what’s the difference between bacteria and viruses, does it really matter and how does it affect you and the way you should clean?
+We look at the best wipes for coronavirus, what sets them apart and answer some of your most frequently asked questions.

 How antibacterial wipes kill viruses

 To begin with, it’s worth learning the difference between bacteria and viruses.
 In simple terms, bacteria are small single-celled free-living organisms that can reproduce and can live inside or outside a body, while viruses are a non-living collection of molecules consisting of genetic material that need a host cell in order to reproduce but can survive on surfaces for a long period of time.

 Some viruses, such as SARS-CoV-2, are enveloped in a layer of fat and are often referred to as enveloped viruses.
 Disrupting this fatty layer destabilises and kills the virus – killing viruses on surfaces with antiviral wipes is the best way to avoid them entering the body and leading to infection.
 In most cases, you need to clean a surface prior to disinfecting it in order to allow the solution to fully contact the surface and be effective.

 The unique formulation in our dual-action disinfectant wipes means you clean and disinfect at the same time, with the wipes being effective against bacteria and viruses in just 30 seconds.
 This contact time is an important number – it’s the length of time the disinfectant solution must remain in contact with the surface in order to be effective.